oktaykaplan/Pubmed_Gene_List/README.md

 pubmed_data <- data.frame()
 ```

-#Start the process.
-#This process depends on the speed of internet.
+**Start the downloading the number of arricles per human gene.
+This process depends on the speed of internet.**

 ```
 for(i in allgenes){